freebsd/freebsd-quarterly/2018q3/loader.md

 to understand the problems well enough to provide a fix for FreeBSD 12.0.

-Ian Lapore has reworked the GELI support so that it is MI and can be used on any architecture we support.
+Ian Lepore has reworked the GELI support so that it is MI and can be used on any architecture we support.

 There's also efforts underway to bring signed image support, improved